Elise Gornish

 - Gornish, E., & Mcclaran, M. P. (2018, October).
 Relationships between grass and mesquite cover based on long-term data: Implications for restoration opportunities.
 Society for Ecological Restoration Southwest Chapter.
 Flagstaff, AZ.

-- Mcclaran, M. P., Mcclaran, M. P., Gornish, E., Gornish, E., Gornish, E., Mcclaran, M. P., Mcclaran, M. P., & Gornish, E. (2018, January).
+- Gornish, E., Mcclaran, M. P., Mcclaran, M. P., Mcclaran, M. P., Gornish, E., Gornish, E., Mcclaran, M. P., & Gornish, E. (2018, January).
 Grassland and mesquite on the Santa Rita Experimental Range: An historical perspective.
 Altar Valley Conservation Alliance Brush Management Workshop.

 - Miller, T., & Gornish, E. (2018, August).
 The response of vegetation and dune morphology to extreme weather events.
 Ecological Society of America.
 New Orleans, LA.